sutta » sn » sn35 » Saṁyutta Nikāya 35.239

 Seyyathāpi, bhikkhave, subhūmiyaṁ cātumahāpathe ājaññaratho yutto assa ṭhito odhastapatodo.
 Tamenaṁ dakkho yoggācariyo assadammasārathi abhiruhitvā vāmena hatthena rasmiyo gahetvā, dakkhiṇena hatthena patodaṁ gahetvā, yenicchakaṁ yadicchakaṁ sāreyyapi paccāsāreyyapi.

 Suppose a chariot stood harnessed to thoroughbreds at a level crossroads, with a goad ready.
-Then a deft horse trainer, a master charioteer, might mount the chariot, taking the reins in his right hand and goad in the left.
+A deft horse trainer, a master charioteer, might mount the chariot, taking the reins in his right hand and goad in the left.
 He’d drive out and back wherever he wishes, whenever he wishes.

 Evameva kho, bhikkhave, bhikkhu imesaṁ channaṁ indriyānaṁ ārakkhāya sikkhati, saṁyamāya sikkhati, damāya sikkhati, upasamāya sikkhati.